National Western Life Group (NASDAQ:NWLI) Coverage Initiated at StockNews.com

-StockNews.com started coverage on shares of National Western Life Group (NASDAQ:NWLI – Free Report) in a research report report published on Saturday.
-The firm issued a hold rating on the financial services provider’s stock.
+StockNews.com began coverage on shares of National Western Life Group (NASDAQ:NWLI – Get Free Report) in a research report issued to clients and investors on Sunday.
+The brokerage set a “hold” rating on the financial services provider’s stock.

 National Western Life Group Price Performance

-National Western Life Group (NASDAQ:NWLI – Get Free Report) last posted its earnings results on Thursday, February 29th.
-The financial services provider reported ($3.46) earnings per share for the quarter.
-National Western Life Group had a net margin of 13.05% and a return on equity of 3.96%.
-The business had revenue of $207.87 million during the quarter.
+National Western Life Group (NASDAQ:NWLI – Get Free Report) last announced its earnings results on Thursday, February 29th.
+The financial services provider reported ($3.46) EPS for the quarter.
+National Western Life Group had a return on equity of 3.96% and a net margin of 13.05%.
+The company had revenue of $207.87 million for the quarter.

 Institutional Inflows and Outflows